(Click on + for prices and bookings)

 Day 13.
 Baan Nai Chong and Phang Nga mangroves

 On our last full day we will keep our options open.
 The forests of Baan Nai Chong and the mangroves at Krabi and Phang Nga are within easy reach.
-This gives us a chance to have another go at anything we may have missed.
+This gives us a chance to have another go at anything we may have missed from these sometimes-tricky habitats.

-We will end the day at Queen’s Park, where we will look for Blue Whistling Thrush, Black-thighed Falconet, and Jungle Mynas.
+We will end the day at Queen’s Park, where we will look for Blue Whistling Thrush, Black-thighed Falconet, and Jungle Myna.

 Overnight: Khao Lak